 Breakthroughs and deconstruction near groundwater

 When deconstructing basements, shafts, or tunnel linings, the frozen body enables openings in wall or base slab areas.
-After the initial cut, concrete demolition shears, combi shears (HCS8), and multi cutters can separate and remove sections in a targeted manner—without water mist and with reduced debris load.
+After the initial cut, concrete demolition shears, combi shears (HCS8), and multi cutters can separate and remove sections in a targeted manner – without water mist and with reduced debris load.
+Sequencing should maintain a sufficient frozen arch or rib until removal is complete, with acceptance checks before each new stage.

 Protecting the surroundings